getsops/sops/README.rst

 Note: you can use both PGP and KMS simultaneously.

 Then simply call `sops` with a file path as argument.
-It will handle the encryption/decryption transparently and open the cleartext file in an editor.
+It will handle the encryption/decryption transparently and open the cleartext file in an editor
-Editing will happen in whatever $EDITOR is set to, or, if it's not set, in vim.
-Keep in mind that sops will wait for the editor to exit, and then try to reencrypt the file.
-Some GUI editors (atom, sublime) spawn a child process and then exit immediately.
-They usually have an option to wait for the main editor window to be closed before exiting.
-See [#127](https://github.com/mozilla/sops/issues/127) for more information.

 .. code:: bash